acmuhan/MuHanBlog/README.md

     - Install [pnpm](https://pnpm.io) `npm install -g pnpm` if you haven't.
 3. Edit the config file `src/config.ts` to customize your blog.
 4. Run `pnpm new-post <filename>` to create a new post and edit it in `src/content/posts/`.
+5. (Optional) Set up Giscus comment system by following the [setup guide](./GISCUS_SETUP.md).
-5. Deploy your blog to Vercel, Netlify, GitHub Pages, etc. following [the guides](https://docs.astro.build/en/guides/deploy/).
+6. Deploy your blog to Vercel, Netlify, GitHub Pages, etc. following [the guides](https://docs.astro.build/en/guides/deploy/).
 You need to edit the site configuration in `astro.config.mjs` before deployment.

 ## 📝 Frontmatter of Posts